Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/PROGRESS.md

+# Week 3
+- [ ] 1.
+Study the research paper NLP from Scratch
+- [ ] 2.
+Re-code it

 # Week 2
 - [ ] 1.
 Continue to find spots of interest
 - [ ] 2.
 More info on basic idea 1
 - [ ] 3.
 Listen to Prof. Lei Li's lecture and contact him for further insights from me/ suggestions from him/ ...
 - [ ] 4.
 Study the recommended NLP textbook
+- [ ] 5.
+Determine TRUE first step to code: 2008 NLP from Scratch （incorporating Deep Learning with NLP）
+- [ ] 6.
+Attend CRML Summit and learn relavent cutting-edge topics

 # Week 1
 - [ ] 1.
 Search for information on both CV and NLP